 Cognitive Behavioral Therapy (CBT)

 We have all experienced the impact of distorted thoughts on our mood and overall functioning.
-CBT identifies thought patterns and their relationship to our emotions and actions.
-Irrational beliefs, for example, are one type of negative thought that can easily influence feelings and actions, leading to emotional pain and undesirable behaviors.
+CBT identifies these thought patterns and their relationship to our emotions and actions.
+For example, irrational beliefs are a type of negative thought that can easily influence our feelings and actions, leading to emotional pain and undesirable behaviors.

 CBT counseling allows you to raise your awareness and put space between yourself and your irrational thoughts.
 Having this space helps you more effectively address the struggles in your life which once felt hopeless.

 When you’re dealing with depression, it’s easy to get stuck in behaviors that perpetuate the struggles you’re already experiencing.
 Behavioral Activation is a personalized intervention included within CBT therapy that helps identify habits and patterns that maintain the symptoms of depression.